Coming Out To My Therapist To Improve Mental Health

 Understanding sexuality and gender labels

-Society can have a bit of a hyperfocus on labeling people’s sexuality and gender identities.
-If you are beginning to come to a new understanding of your own identities, it can feel daunting to navigate the language around sexuality and gender.
+Society can sometimes have a hyperfocus on labeling people’s sexuality and gender identities.
+If you are beginning to come to a new understanding of your own identities, it can seem daunting to navigate the language around sexuality and gender.
 You may feel pressure to identify with one of the following labels:

 • Straight